A Guide to Broken Dentures and Denture Repair

 Through constant handling, talking, chewing, etc. combined with being in a moist environment, the metal or acrylic materials simply break down and become more susceptible to stain, wear, cracks, and breaking.

-Denture Repair: What is the best denture repair kit at home?
+Denture Repair: What is a good denture repair kit to use at home?

 It is possible to repair small cracks at home.
-If your denture is severely damaged or cracked, it is best to see our dentists as soon as possible.
+If your denture is severely damaged or cracked, it is a good idea to see our dentist in Lincoln, NE as soon as possible.
 They can repair your denture or, if necessary, make a new set for you.
+An excellent denture repair kit to use at home can be found over-the-counter at a pharmacy store near you.

 Denture Repair: How do dentures become damaged or broken?